sraorao/snakemake_code_clinic_2/README.md

 In addition, I have added a hostname option in `cluster.yaml` to specify node names.
 - `sge-jobscript.sh` has been edited so that the Anaconda module can be loaded when Snakemake is using conda environments.
 This may conflict with any other environment modules loaded in individual rules.

+This modified profile is included in this repo, but also available as [a fork of the original](https://github.com/sraorao/snakemake-gridengine).

 ## Conda vs. environments
 Conda is preferred to make a workflow more reproducible.
 However, on the BMRC cluster, due to a mixture of nodes with